-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY MARCHING BAND: Directors see C&CR, Section 1105 (40) & (e).
-VOLEPSALL: 1st day to issue equipment & conduct workouts.
-2 VOLLEYBALL: 3 Ist day for scrimmages.
-5 FOOTBALL: Issue equipment; begin conditioning wino contact equipment except helmets; no contact activities - 5& 6& 6 with no spring training, 1A, 2A, 3A, 4A & 19 thy graders.
-VOLLFYBALL: Ist day for matches.
-7 FOOTBALL: Begin practice in Shells (helmet, thorts, shoulder pasts, padded girdles), no player to player contact activities: 5A & 6A with no spring training, 1A, 2A, 3A, 4A & all 9th graders.
-9 FOOTBALL: 10 Continue practice in Shells (helmet, shorts, shoulder pads, padded gidles), player to player contact allowed 5A 8.6 dwith no spring training, 1A, 2A, 3A, 4A & all 9th graders.
-FOOTBALL: 11 1st day full contact activities permitted-5A & 6A with no spring training, 1A, 2A, 3A, 4A & all 9th graders.
-12 FOOTBALL: Begin conditioning who contact equipment except helmets; no contact activities-36.
-ATHLETICS: Last day for summer strength conditioning programs.
-14 ACADEMICS/ CX DEBATE: School district planning meetings.
-ONE-ACT PLAY: 1st day to schedule directors' planning meetings.
-FOOTBALL: Begin practice in Shells (helmet, shorts, shoulder pards, padded girdles); no player contact activities SA & 6A.
-FOOTBALL: 1st day for interschool scrimmages, 5A & 6A w/ no spring training, 1A, 2A, 3A & 4A.
-FOOTBALL: 17 Continue practice in Shells (helmet, shorts, shoulder pads, padded girdles), player to player contact allowed SA & 6A.
-FOOTBALL: 18 lat day full contact activities permitted-SA & 6A.
-19 20 21 22 FOOTBALL: 1st day for interschool scrimmages, 5A & 6A.
-24 25 FOOTBALL, VOLLEYBALL & INDIVIDUAL SPORTS: No 7th or 8th grade practice until the first day of zchool 7th-8th GRADE FOOTBALL: No student or team shall participate in any zorimmage or context until they have had 5 days of acclimatization and 7 days of contact practice, see action 1478 (h) (13).
-Note: Days 3, 4 & 5 of the acclimatization period are considered as contact practices 26 27 28 29 FOOTBALL: 1st day for games, all conferences.
-31
+AU GUST 2 021 SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY Marching Band: Directors see C&CR, Section 1105 (d).& (e) Football: Issue 2 equipment, begin conditioning wino contact equipment except helmets; no contact activities-5.6 & 6.6 with no spring training, 1A, 2A, 3A, 4A and all 9th graders.
+Volleyball: 1st day to issue equipment & conduct workouts.
+3 4 Football: Begin Practice in Shells (helmet, shorts, shoulder pads, padded girdles); no player ton-tact activities-5A & 6A with no spring training, 1A, 2A, 3A, 4A and all 9th graders.
+5 Football: Last day for Strength and Con- ditolning, 5A & 6A Football: Continue 6 Practice in Shells (hel- met, shorts, shoulder pads, padded girdles); player to player con- tact allowed -5A & 6A with no spring training, 1A, 2A, 3A, 4A and all 9th graders.
+Volleyball: 1st day for scrimmages.
+Football: 1st day full contact activities permitted, 5A & 6A w/ no spring training, 1A, 2A, 3A, 4A and all 9th graders.
+8 Football: Begin conditioning wino contact equipment except helmets; no contact activities-5A & 6A.
+Volleyball: 1st day for matches.
+10 Football: Begin Practice in Shells (helmet, shorts, shoulder pads, padded girdles); no player to player contact activities-5A & 6A Academics/CX 12 Debate: Dendline to schedule dist planning mig.
+One-Act Play: 1st day to draw perf order/ contact judges Football: 1st day for interschool scrimmages, 5A & 6A w no spring training, 1A, 2A, 3A and 4A, Football: Continue Practice in Shells (helmet, shorts, shoulder pads, padded girdles); player to player contact allowed -5A & 6A Football: 1st day full contact activities permitted, 5A & 6A.
+15 16 17 18 19 Football: 1st day for interschool scrimmages, 5A & 6A.
+20 21 7th-8th Gra ade Football: No student o ad 5 days of acclimatization r team shall participate in ar and 7 days of contact prac de practice until the first d ny scrimmage or contest unt tice, see section 1478 (h) (3 nsidered as contact practice il they have ).
+22 24 programs (other than Footbal st day of school or the first da 26 Football: 1st day for games, all conferences.
+27 28 29 30 A+ Academics: Deadline to hold organizational planning meeting for Fall / Winter One-Act Play: Deadline to submit